 Behavioral-Biomedical Interface Program (BBIP) Supplemental Questions:

-2) Please describe your career goals and the steps for achieving those goals.
+- Please describe why you want to be a scientist, what your career goals are and the steps for achieving these goals.

 Profile of successful candidates for admission to BBIP:

-Individuals who are members of historically under-represented groups are strongly encouraged to apply.
+Individuals who are members of historically under-represented groups, including individuals with disabilites, are strongly encouraged to apply to apply to BBIP.

 Prospective applicants are encouraged to contact one of the three participating departments to obtain more information about these doctoral programs that are coordinating with BBIP.

 Financial support of BBIP trainees: Trainees typically receive an annual support package covering stipend, at the current NIH level, tuition, and fees.